Patronage Capital...Returning Money to You!

 Why is the retirement rotation period 20 years?
 A 20 year retirement rotation helps the Cooperative achieve its ideal equity level, saving you and other members a lot of money in the long term.
 Shortening the retirement period would require increasing retail rates to achieve the equity needed by the Cooperative.
 The retirement rotation for patronage capital is set by board policy.

 What happens to my patronage capital if I am no longer a Fall River member?
 Your patronage capital remains in your name until it is retired and paid out.
-To see if you have an undeliverable patronage capital check, view this list.
-If you have not kept us informed of any change of address since leaving our service area, you may want to check this list which contains the names of former members who we have been unable to deliver annual patronage capital notices.
+To see if you have an undeliverable patronage capital check, 2013 Undeliverable List.
+If you have not kept us informed of any change of address since leaving our service area, you may want to Patronage Capital 2013 List which contains the names of former members who we have been unable to deliver annual patronage capital notices.

 Eventually, if we cannot deliver your retired patronage capital, we will use it to fund higher education scholarships for members and their children.